 Advising Information

-Photo of the ITE buildingAcademic Advisors are located in ITE 202-207 and are here to help you stay on track towards graduation.
-Advisors can answer general questions, provide referrals to campus resources, and assist with registration.
+Academic Advisors are located in ITE 202-207 and are here to help you stay on track toward graduation.

 Student Responsibility

-As a matter of UMBC policy and procedure, students are responsible for the management of their academic careers.
-They are expected to familiarize themselves with resources such as the undergraduate catalog and the degree audit, and to remain informed of all published degree requirements and academic calendar dates.
+As a matter of UMBC policy and procedure, students are responsible for managing their academic careers.
+They are expected to familiarize themselves with resources such as the undergraduate catalog and the degree audit and to remain informed of all published degree requirements and academic calendar dates.
 Failure to do so does not provide a basis for exceptions to academic requirements or policies.
-Although, students receive guidance from academic and faculty advisors, students must assume full responsibility for completing published degree requirements.

-Students are also expected to maintain communication with the university about academic, financial, and other essential matters.
+Students must also communicate with the university about academic, financial, and other essential matters.
 As e-mail is the university’s primary medium of official communication with students, students are responsible for reading official messages sent to their UMBC e-mail addresses.
-Students are also expected to maintain their current postal address and telephone number in the UMBC Directory, since certain important messages will be sent via U.S. mail.

 Academic Integrity Standards at UMBC

-For more information visit: Academic Integrity at UMBC
+For more information, visit: Academic Integrity at UMBC